Who We Are and What We Do

 ANCR is a member of the International Code Council family of solutions.
 The Code Council is a nonprofit association that provides a wide range of building safety solutions including product evaluation, accreditation, certification, codification and training.
 It develops model codes and standards used worldwide to construct safe, sustainable, affordable and resilient structures.

 Community resilience relies on engagement of representatives from across the community.
-ANCR and the CRB system assists communities in facilitating dialogues across their constituents to communicate their current risks and identify community priorities for improvement.
+ANCR and its CRBs assists communities in facilitating dialogues across their constituents to communicate their current risks and identify community priorities for improvement.
 Communities that go through the benchmarking process are provided with a framework for improvement in a format easily disseminated to their residents and other stakeholders who will contribute to the success of its implementation.

 ANCR™'s Guiding Principles